Sage-Bionetworks/challengeutils/CONTRIBUTING.md

 ```

 ### Install development dependencies
-This will install all the dependencies of the package including the develop branch of challengeutils.
+This will install all the dependencies of the package including the active branch of `challengeutils`.

 ```
 pip install -r requirements-dev.txt